Rangataua railway station: Powell Wood Process Ltd

 In 1908 a new sawmill and treatment works were built to produce Powellised timber, which was claimed to resist rot and insect damage.
-They had rights to fell 4402 acre of rimu, matai, kahikatea, māpou, kāmahi and hard beech forest, The works were connected to that and the railway by a tramway, which extended some 6 mi towards Mount Ruapehu, the total cost being about £30,000; a 1910 photo showed a group on horses following a tramline on the way to the mountain.
+They had rights to fell 4402 acre of rimu, mataī, kahikatea, māpou, kāmahi and hard beech forest, The works were connected to that and the railway by a tramway, which extended some 6 mi towards Mount Ruapehu, the total cost being about £30,000; a 1910 photo showed a group on horses following a tramline on the way to the mountain.
 A 1913 plan was for 7 mi of tramway.
-The works was expanded in 1909 and 1911, but a 1915 report cast doubt on the claims for the process and, after the works burnt down in the Raetihi Forest fire of 1918, the company went into liquidation.
+The works was expanded in 1909 and 1911, but a 1915 report cast doubt on the claims for the process and, after the works burnt down in the Raetihi forest fire of 1918, the company went into liquidation.
 A 1930 report on wooden paving in Auckland noted how well the Powellised timber had lasted.